ericmanlol/vim-dots/README.md

 also my current vim configs in my dotfiles are flooded with too much crap :(

+finally, figured that i'd semi-automate this grueling process once and for all

 time to get back to basics, my G's!